hmassa48/CapSearchProject2/README.md

 To run the traditional U-Net, or tuned version after changing the parameters within the script:
-To run this model on your own system use: python trainBasicUNet.py To run this model on Euler use: sbtach slurm_basicUNet
+To run this model on your own system use: python trainBasicUNet.py To run this model on Euler use: sbtach slurm_LGG_basicUnet.sh

 To run the Tuning script:
-To run this model on your own system use: python tune
+To run this model on your own system use: python tune To run this model on Euler use: sbtach slurm_onetune.sh

 ### Skin Lesion Segmentation U-Net

 This dataset followed the same techniques as above.
 Therefore, I am just going to explain how to run the scripts.

 To run the traditional U-Net, or tuned version after changing the parameters within the script:
-To run this model on your own system use: python trainBasicUNet.py To run this model on Euler use: sbtach slurm_basicUNet
+To run this model on your own system use: python trainSkinUNet.py To run this model on Euler use: sbtach slurm_Skin_basicUNet.sh

 To run the Tuning script:
-To run this model on your own system use: python tune
+To run this model on your own system use: python tune To run this model on Euler use: sbatch slurm_skinTune.sh

+## Evaluating the Models

+Jupyter notebooks were created for each of the datasets to be evaluated.

 ## Running on the Euler Cluster